 Though reasonable conditions imposing restrictions are generally not impermissible, competition authorities and courts may take into account several factors when assessing if an entity is indulging in anti-competitive activity, not least its position and market share and agreements with others.
 Given that intellectual property protection in patents, frequently the subject matter of competition law disputes, is limited in duration, certain ‘fair use’ is permitted and availability of compulsory licensing should go some way in assuaging concerns.

-The Firm has advised national and international telecommunications firms, engineering companies, e-commerce domains, construction equipment and automobile manufacturers, beverage companies and media associations under the scanner of competition laws.
+Our law firm has advised national and international telecommunications firms, engineering companies, e-commerce domains, construction equipment and automobile manufacturers, beverage companies and media associations under the scanner of competition laws.